HoukasaurusRex/vanilla-js-playground/README.md

  - Footer with contact
 - [ ] Complete 30 Unique Projects
 - [ ] Write HTML Blog Post for Array Pages
+- [ ] Include Blog Push Drawer on Vanilla Pages to Explain Page

 ### What Next?
 - [ ] CSS Flexbox and Grid Integration